hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ## Problem

-HSE 2.0 will introduce new ways of configuring HSE including a new config file schema and the introduction of environment variables.
-In order to support this new flow, the configuration code needs to be refactored to take these new requirements into account.
+HSE 2.0 needs to support configuration strategies that are inline with other embedded libraries, convenient for application developers, container-friendly, and open to advanced configuration by end-users.

 ## Requirements

 - HSE should be usable with sane defaults
 - Support more that one KVDB open at any time in the future without breaking current configuration
-- Change config file schema to support forward compatibility
-- Allow for hierarchical configuration (most important to least important)
-  1. Call-site configuration
-  2. Environment configuration (Include a way to disable reading environment variables entirely)
-  3. Config file
-  4. Default values
+- Remove configuration files
 - Remove notion of workload profiles
-- Add APIs to introspect HSE configuration options
-- Add CLI command to validate configuration file
-- Configure logging such that all logs go to a single location
-- Configure logging such that it can only be structured or not for the whole KVDB
+- Allow configuration only at call-site with opportunity for extension that can be exposed by application developers to end users

 ## Non-Requirements

-- Implement support multiple KVDBs per process
+- Implement support for multiple KVDBs per process
 - Configure `syslog` for users
+- Implement support for environment variables of any kind

 ## Solution